 Kebur sells multi-purpose compost which is ideal for most garden uses or you can make your own in a bin or wooden composter.

 What is mulch and when to use it?

 Mulch is a layer of organic matter that sits on the top of topsoil and gradually breaks down over time.
 Mulch slowly releases nutrients and is great for spreading around your plants to protect them from drought and cold and to prevent weeds.

-Kebur supplies woodland mulch which is a mixture of branches, twigs and bark, ideal for putting on top of beds and borders to protect plants.
+Kebur supplies woodland mulch which is a mixture of branches, twigs and bark.
+This is ideal for putting on top of beds and borders to protect plants.